cedfab/dgdofficial/README.md

-# dgdofficial
+# DGD
+## What is DGD?
-Our NEW GDPS that is very, very cool!
+DGD - our NEW GDPS that is very, very cool!
+## What is GDPS?
+GDPS - private servers of game, named Geometry dash.